Agriculture Tax Credits + Tax Breaks for Farms

-The research and development tax credit is an incentive that is available federally and in most states.
-Many people assume that the R&D tax credit is intended for high technology industries such as software development, semiconductor design or pharmaceuticals.
-However, any taxpayer who is engaging in the development of new or improved products or processes is likely to qualify for the credit.
+The research and development tax credit is an incentive available federally and in most states.
+Many people assume the R&D tax credit is intended for high-tech industries such as software development, semiconductor design, or pharmaceuticals.
+However, any taxpayer who engages in the development of new or improved products or processes is likely to qualify for the credit.

 Common Examples of R&D Tax Credits for Agriculture